agda/agda/doc/user-manual/language/runtime-irrelevance.lagda.rst

 compile-time mode everything to do with erasure can safely be ignored, but in run-time mode the following restrictions apply:

-- Cannot use erased variables or definitions
+- Cannot use erased variables or definitions.
 - Cannot pattern match on erased arguments, unless there is at most one valid case.
-If ``--without-K`` is enabled, the datatype also must not be indexed.
+If ``--without-K`` is enabled and there is one valid case, then the datatype must also not be indexed.

 Consider the function ``foo`` taking an erased vector argument::